Treats HIV infection.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how raltegravir works.
+Do not use this medicine together with antacids that contain aluminum or magnesium.
 Tell your doctor if you also use any of the following:

 - Medicine to lower cholesterol